carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 [START]

 #### [TAG Scrum & Agile]
->**Q:** How familiar are you with Agile methodologies, such as Scrum?
+**Q:** How familiar are you with Agile methodologies, such as Scrum?
->**A:** I’ve been working in Agile environments for several years.
+**A:** I’ve been working in Agile environments for several years.
->My current team follows Scrum — we have daily stand-ups, sprint planning, reviews, and retrospectives.
+    My current team follows Scrum — we have daily stand-ups, sprint planning, reviews, and retrospectives.
->I like Agile because it helps teams stay focused, adapt quickly, and continuously deliver value.
+    I like Agile because it helps teams stay focused, adapt quickly, and continuously deliver value.

+Grooming sessions are basically meetings where the team reviews and refines the backlog.
+We clarify the business rules, break big stories into smaller ones, discuss edge cases, check dependencies, and make sure everything is clear before development starts.
+    “We covered all the Kafka requirements during the grooming session.”
+    “Let’s schedule a grooming session to refine the new Spring flow.”
+    “During grooming we found missing acceptance criteria.”
+    “The story looked simple, but once we started grooming we identified some technical challenges.”

 #### [TAG Backend & Architecture] HIGH LEVEL
 # Arquitetura de Software (nível macro, decisões estruturais)